EVENTS

 Aristotelian Reading Group Led by Sebastian Hayden A line-by-line reading of selected sections of the Nicomachean Ethics.
 No previous study of Aristotle needed, and reading prior to the seminar is not required.
 A light breakfast will be provided.
 All Princeton undergraduate or graduate students are warmly invited.

-Witherspoon Forum: The Surveillance State and Society (Session 2)
+Witherspoon Forum: Transhumanism and Death (Session 2)

 Zoom

-Witherspoon Forum: The Surveillance State and Society (Session 3)
+Witherspoon Forum: Transhumanism and Death (Session 3)

 Graduate Seminar on Pragmatism